The following is taken from CARS 2019 Rules and Regulations

 The following is a Quick guide only – the CARS Rulebook is Gospel!

-The following are general rules for all Rally Cross events run by CARS affiliated clubs.
+The following are general rules for all Rally Cross and Rally Sprints run by CARS affiliated clubs.
 Additional rules may be added by an individual region and/or a Rally Cross and Rally Sprint series to supplement these regulations, but these regional or series regulations may not contravene these National Rally Cross and Rally Sprint Regulations.

 Rally Cross is an event where participants compete against the clock and total time taken over the competitive sections of the event determines placing.
 Rally Cross can be a competitive level, but must, first and foremost, be a training forum designed to accent the development of vehicle handling skills while limiting both top and average speeds attainable by competitors.

-28.2.5 Organizers reserve the right to exclude any vehicle or person from further participation in the event at any time for reasons of perceived safety concerns involving either the condition of the vehicle or the conduct of the person.
+26.2.5 Organizers reserve the right to exclude any vehicle or person from further participation in the event at any time for reasons of perceived safety concerns involving either the condition of the vehicle or the conduct of

 (a) The following documents, valid on the day(s) of the event, must be presented at registration: